 1) Randomized Controlled Trials (RCT)

 During my PhD at Yale I was involved in different capacities in the design and implementation of field experiments in two Deliberative Polls and one America Speaks 21st Century Town Meeting.
 At Yale I also implemented my own first field experiment in a large intro class in comparative politics in 2006, and three different large email experiments investigating candidates accountability (2008, 2010, and 2012).
 In 2012 I implemented my first e-deliberation field experiment in collaboration with the Italian Democratic party and my first encouragement design in collaboration with the World Bank Institute in Cameroon.
-I am currently implementing two encouragement designs to evaluate two Citizens' Assemblies in the UK, one in Sheffield and one in Southampton.
+In 2017 I implemented an encouragement design to evaluate a Citizens' Assembly in the UK.

 2) Fieldwork (participant observations, interviews & process-tracing)